MaastrichtU-IDS/best-practices/website/docs/create-doap.md

 ---

-### What is the IDS Dashboard?

-A website for projects at the [Institute of Data Science](http://maastrichtuniversity.nl/ids/) at Maastricht University.
-It is designed to help you find specific projects that meet your interests and to gain a broader understanding of the wide variety of work currently underway in the IDS.

-### IDS Dashboard Architecture
+### Architecture

+1. A Python script running regularly using a GitHub Actions workflow to retrieve informations about IDS projects on GitHub.
+Data about projects stored in a triplestore, and releases data stored in a JSON file on GitHub.

-A web UI in React with TypeScript which retrieves projects information from the SPARQL endpoint and releases info from the JSON file on GitHub.
+2. A React web UI in TypeScript which retrieves projects information from the SPARQL endpoint, and releases info from the JSON file on GitHub.
 You will find specific information [here]( https://github.com/MaastrichtU-IDS/projects#get-data-from-github-graphql-api).

 ---